dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
-so I I
+so I
 agree that there's lots of useful work in the world that could be done tried by the miners these computers but I guess
-I'm what would be the benefit okay here's a hit look but this way here what would be the benefit to a blockchain for being altruistic and saying you know
+I'm what would be the benefit
+here's a hit look but this way here what would be the benefit to a blockchain for being altruistic and saying you know